odoo-ps/.github/docs/pull_request_template.md

 * [ ] The commits pass test and the branch is green
 * [ ] Unit test have been implemented / standard ones rewritten
-* [ ] The Staging only contain one dev and is ISO-Prod
+* [ ] The Staging is ISO-Prod and will contain only this dev

 ### Upgrade: